Open-Cascade-SAS/OCCT/dox/dev_guides/tests/tests.md

 Note that OCCT must be built with FreeImage support to be able to produce usable images.

 Other Tcl variables defined during the test execution are:
-- *groupname*: name of the test group
+- *groupname*: name of the test group;
-- *gridname*: name of the test grid
+- *gridname*: name of the test grid;
-- *dirname*: path to the root directory of the current set of test scripts
+- *dirname*: path to the root directory of the current set of test scripts.

 In order to ensure that the test works as expected in different environments, observe the following additional rules:
 * Avoid using external commands such as *grep, rm,* etc., as these commands can be absent on another system (e.g. on Windows); use facilities provided by Tcl instead.